 This conference provides a focused forum for the presentation of advanced research and improved understanding for the diverse aspects of surface engineering.
 This conference includes invited lectures from internationally distinguished researchers, contributed presentations and posters.

 The conference will run for 2 days (11th - 12th February 2020) with a Welcome Function on 10th February 2020.
 It will be preceded on 7th - 8th February by a Short Course on ‘Metallography for Surface Engineering’; which will be convened by international expert George F. Vander Voort of Vander Voort Consulting L.L.C.
+There is also a one day workshop being presented by Prof. Christopher Leyens on 13th February 2020 at RMIT University.

 Melbourne has been voted as the most livable city on the planet many times.
 Melbourne is safe and truly cosmopolitan where many cultures meet to share their food, science, entrepreneurial spirit, and ideas.
 In February you will experience the wonderful summer of Australia.
 Co-Chairs Chris Berndt (Swinburne University of Technology) and Colin Hall (University of South Australia) wait to welcome you.
 Visit https://www.mise2020.com.au/ for details on submitting your abstract for this ‘not to be missed’ event down under.